wp-plugins/divup-content/readme.txt

 	margin-right:0;
 }.

+= Advanced Layouts =
 DivUp Content even has a CSS class solution to **multi-row grid layouts with varying column widths**.
+There is no type of layout for which it would be unsuitable.
+But a knowledge of CSS is required.

 For usage and more info, visit <a title="DivUp Content Docs"  href="http://www.sebastianwebb.co.uk/wordpress-plugins.html" target="_blank">sebastianwebb.co.uk/wordpress-plugins.html</a>.